enGMzizo/copy-dynamodb-table/README.md

     },
     log: true, // default false
-    create : true // create destination table if not exist }, function (err, result) {
+    create : true // create destination table if not exist schemaOnly : false // if true it will copy schema only -- optional }, function (err, result) {
     if (err) {